GitbookIO/gitbook/docs/plugins/api.md

 #### Page instance

-A page instance represent the current parsed page.
+A page instance represents the current parsed page.

 ```js
 // Title of the page (from SUMMARY)